RomeshAbeyawardena/DNI.Core/docs/ServiceBroker/index.md

 ﻿# Service Broker

 ## Usage
-Inherit from DNI.Shared.Services.Abstraction.ServiceBrokerBase, instead IServiceBroker to automatically inherit built-in services.
+Inherit from DNI.Shared.Services.Abstraction.ServiceBrokerBase, instead of IServiceBroker to automatically inherit built-in services.

 An implemented ServiceBrokerBase will automatically register some